-If you experience any of lung cancer symptoms, you should visit a doctor.
-If a lung cancer is an unfortunate diagnosis, you should start thinking about lung cancer treatment.
+If any sign of lung cancer disturbs you, you should seek a specialist.
+If unfortunately, you diagnosed as lung cancer, you should begin considering lung cancer treatment.

 1 in the case of successful lung cancer surgery, several in the case of chemoradiotherapy